DistributedCafe/DistributedCafeProject/docs/use_cases.md

 ## Use case of the manager interacting with the warehouse
 ![Use case 3](resources/images/use%20case%20manager-warehouse.png)
 This use case represents the management of the warehouse.
 The actor is the manager.
 He is allowed to do different actions: he can add a new ingredient and restock it by updating its quantity.
+In addiction the manager receives a notification if an ingredient runs out after a customer has made a new order.